CatcherITGF/NX-Venom/README.md

 ## Credits

-Special thanks to meha, b0rd2dEAth, Cooler3D, redraz, b3711, lineon, Ruslan, MasaGratoR, CtC, Efosamark, i3sey, Irene, khmm12, discord community `NSwitch 60FPS Cheats & Mods` and `RetroNX` for implementing individual components and help with this bundle
+Special thanks to meha, b0rd2dEAth, Cooler3D, redraz, b3711, lineon, Ruslan, MasaGratoR, CtC, Efosamark, i3sey, Irene, khmm12, ChanseyIsTheBest & discord communities `NSwitch 60FPS Cheats & Mods`, `RetroNX` for implementing individual components and help with this bundle

 Made with ❤️ by NX community, composed by Catcher in the grain field